Measurement of charged-hadron distributions in heavy-flavor jets in proton-proton collisions at $\sqrt{s}$=13 TeV: Systematic uncertainties

 \section{Systematic uncertainties}

 Systematic uncertainties are considered for the jet and charged-hadron selection, determination of the purity corrections, response matrices, and efficiency corrections, bias induced by the jet SV-tagging algorithm on the charged-hadron distributions, unfolding procedure and analysis chain, and the difference in the detector response between data and simulation.
+Possible variations of the distributions due to imperfect knowledge of the \bquark- and \cquark-hadron branching fractions in simulation were not studied as a source of systematic uncertainty.
 The total systematic uncertainty is obtained as the sum in quadrature of the individual components.
 Table~\ref{tab:sysunc} summarizes the systematic uncertainties for the \z, \jt, and \rhad distributions in beauty and charm jets.

 The choice of selection requirements used to reject fake jets, discussed in Sec.~\ref{sec:jetrecoandeventsel}, can affect the total number of selected jets, and could also bias the charged-hadron distributions as they use some information about the particles within the jet.
 A systematic uncertainty is assigned by tightening the selection requirements applied to the data, repeating the entire analysis, and taking the ratio of the charged-hadron distributions with the tightened jet selection cuts to the baseline ones.
 The difference from unity is assigned as a systematic uncertainty in each interval, and is less than 5\% in most intervals and slightly larger at the extremes of the \z and \jt distributions.
 A second source of systematic uncertainty accounts for the imperfect modeling of the jet selection efficiency in simulation.
 The tightened jet selection requirements are also applied to the simulation, and the resulting difference in efficiency with respect to the baseline requirements is computed.
 The same efficiency is computed with data, and the double ratio of the jet selection efficiency in data and simulation is obtained.
 The difference from unity reaches a maximum of around 2\% in the highest \ptjet interval, and is taken as a systematic uncertainty on the normalization factors \Nbjets and \Ncjets.